VinzenzTrimborn/Think.Make.Start./README.md

 ## Projects

 I began teaching myself and trying out things besides university in Mid 2019 after my 4th bachelors semester.
 I took 4 months off from university before my exchange semester to Singapur/NTU to learn about autonomous driving cars online.
-Since an autonomous car is a robot I did some projects concerning ROS (Robot Operating System) and CNN (Convolutional Neural Networks) with which I trained a car to steer correctly in a simulator based on the pictures of the road.
-Moreover, I did projects recognizing Traffic Signs with CNNs and fundamental principals of computer vision.
+Since an autonomous car is a robot, I did some projects concerning ROS (Robot Operating System) and CNN (Convolutional Neural Networks) with which I trained a car to steer correctly in a simulator based on the pictures of the road.
+Moreover, I did projects recognizing Traffic Signs with a CNN and fundamental principals of computer vision.

 In the end, I had the change to even upload my ROS code on a self-driving car and to let it drive around based on waypoints in a parking lot.